FoRomik/pysofe/doc/source/index.rst

-.. pysofe_light documentation master file, created by sphinx-quickstart on Wed Jan 27 17:29:36 2016.
+.. pysofe documentation master file, created by sphinx-quickstart on Wed Jan 27 17:29:36 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.